gsasansol/GirlScript-Asansol/.github/pull_request_template.md

 ### Related Issue
-- Issue number goes here:
+- Issue number goes here: 7

 ### Proposed Changes <!-- Add the changes that you have made -->
-- Change 1
+- Made header responsive
-- Change 2
+- Improved header

 ### Checklist <!-- Add [x] to the boxes-[] to check on it -->
 - [ ] Documentation of the code <!-- Add relevant comments for better readability -->